Abu-ls-10/adventure_game/README.md

 This repository hosts the codebase for an exciting adventure game project.

 ## Project Description
-Our team is dedicated to developing an immersive adventure game that captivates players with its compelling narrative and engaging gameplay.
-With a focus on inclusivity and accessibility, we aim to provide all players with an enjoyable gaming experience.
+The goal of this project is to develop an immersive adventure game with a focus on accessibility, aiming to provide all players with an enjoyable gaming experience.

 ## Features
 - Dynamic GUI simulation for immersive gameplay